scicloj/metamorph.ml/README.md

 https://github.com/scicloj/metamorph.ml/blob/973606776cfabbe5a666a6cc0bab5a1833f044c8/src/scicloj/metamorph/ml.clj#L662
 which calls `train` and `predict` accordingly.

-So for each pipeline-fn in the sequence given to `evaluate-models` one model will be trained and evaluated.
+So for each pipeline-fn in the sequence given to `optimize-hyperparameter` one model will be trained and evaluated.

 It does this for each pipeline-fn given and each pipeline-fn gets evaluated